ahmetaa/zemberek-nlp/README.md

 ### For Develpoers

 [Here](https://github.com/ahmetaa/zemberek-nlp/wiki/Zemberek-For-Developers) information about
-how to compile the code and generate jar file from the project is explained.
+how to compile the code and generate jar files from the project is explained.

 ### Examples